ckuelker/quick-guide-en-us/Dev/HPC/taskset.md

 taskset 0xf0 long-running-command
 ```

-It is of cores also possible to run a process on a **range** of CPU's with the
+It is of course also possible to run a process on a **range** of CPU's with the
-`-cp` option, but that usually make sense if the task switching has no penalty
+`-cp` option, but that usually makes only sense if the task switching has no
-involved.
-Usually it is better to pin a process to one core.
+penalty involved.
+Usually it is better to pin a process to one core unless the
+task is a wrapper that pins it sub process by itself to dedicated cores.